AUS616/Fossmec-website/README.md

 # Fossmec-wesbite

-This repo contains the website for the executive position selection process at FOSS MEC, built with Tailwind CSS and GSAP for animations.
+This repo contains the **[Website](https://laufeydev.github.io/Fossmec-website/):** for the executive position selection process at FOSS MEC, built with Tailwind CSS and GSAP for animations.

 # Technologies Used